JohannesMeyerYC/RoadToQuant/README.md

 # RoadToQuant

 **RoadToQuant** is a personal archive of programming projects created along my journey into quantitative finance.
-Each project represents a step forward — from learning programming fundamentals to tackling finance-specific challenges.
+Each project represents a step forward, from learning programming fundamentals to tackling finance-specific challenges.

 ## What's Inside